ozontech/testo/docs/tutorial.md

 > [!WARNING]
 > `t.Fatal` inside a sub-test stops only that sub-test, not the outer
-> test - standard `go test` behavior.
+> test.
+That is standard `go test` behavior.
 If a failed step must stop the
 > whole test, check the sub-test result in the outer test, or use a
 > plugin that propagates the failure, such as `allure.Step` from
 > [testo-allure](https://github.com/ozontech/testo-allure).